Goldman Is Trumpeting A New Secular Commodities Bull Market And Investors Should Listen

 Goldmans Sachs Is On Board With The Commodity Bull Market

 Goldman's head of commodity research, Jeffrey Currie, highlighted the leading investment banks bullish stance on Dec.
-4, saying that there is going to be a "long-last bull market" for virtually all commodities in an article from S&P Global (SPGI).
+4, saying that there is going to be a "long-lasting bull market" for virtually all commodities in an article from S&P Global (SPGI).

 Currie sees a strong bounce-back in oil demand, however, the best takeaway for investors is the following quote.